Matt-Mike/SQL-Query-Log/README.md

 # SELECT DISTINCT
 The Distinct keyword can be used to return only distinct values from a column<br/>
-Syntax: SELECT DISTINCT column FROM table
+SELECT DISTINCT column FROM table